|

 Motion Picture Magazine, "Gallery of Players," November, 1922, p.
 19. Gorgeous full-page photo.
 Mentions Walthall will have the lead in Rupert Hughe's Gimme.

 Donnell, Dorothy, "I Remember When," Motion Picture Classic, November 1925, pp. 40-1, 71.
 "Henry Walthall compares the old days with the films of 1925."
 Includes two nice, large photos and a common Birth of a Nation shot.
 In this interview, Walthall chain smokes and describes how the pictures were made in the "good ol' days," which, was actually a mere 10 to 16 years earlier.
 "We studied our parts before we tried to play them, we spent more time rehearsing than we did actually making the film.
 We had no music to help us portray emotion when I began to play in the movies--we had to really act [italics are the author's]...they would hold a stop-watch on us while we rehearsed it.
 Now they cover miles of celluloid doing the same scene."
-Walthall laments on how much emphasis actors place on money and makes an interesting comment, "the audiences have improved--it takes a better man to pay fifty cents to see a picture than to pay five."
+Walthall laments on how much emphasis actors place on money and makes an interesting comment: "the audiences have improved--it takes a better man to pay fifty cents to see a picture than to pay five."
 In the final line he says, "Oh yes'm, everything is better, everything--except just the pictures..."
+Another intriguing tidbit in this issue is the results to a readers' poll for the most popular picture on page 53.
+The Birth of a Nation, a ten-year old film at that time, rated #1, 20 points ahead of Monsieur Beaucaire (1924) which starred the iconic Latin lover Rudolph Valentino.

 Benthall, Dwinelle, "Poverty Row," Motion Picture, December 1926, pp. 26-7, 113-14.
 Walthall is mentioned as a member of Hollywood's "poverty row" (former stars who have fallen in status) as one who is "climbing up again."
 Includes one small pic.

 Wilson, B. F., "The Evolution of the Movie Hero," Motion Picture, December 1926, pp. 56-7.
 In the same magazine as the above article is a short gallery illustrating "Six Stages Which Depict the Changing Styles in the Gentlemen of the Celluloid."
 Walthall is the third stage: "D. W. Griffith was responsible for a change in style when he produced "The Birth of a Nation."
 For Henry B. Walthall as the Little Colonel proved that another type of man also had attraction."
-No explanation on what the author meant by "another type of man" (war hero? fanatic Confederate? rascist Clansman? "little"?).
-The article includes the most common "Little Colonel" pic.
+No explanation on what the author meant by "another type of man" ("little"?).
+The article includes a commonly used "Little Colonel" pic.

 Picture Show, May 19, 1928, pg.
 9. This issue of a UK publication has a one-page mini bio of Walthall with a description of the upcoming film The Enchanted Island.
 This is the paragraph that caught my eye: "Mr. Walthall, who plays the part of the father, has had many narrow escapes in his career as a film star, but he will never forget the experience he had in making this one.
 He was so badly choked by Pat Hartigan that it was many hours later before he was revived sufficiently to continue his scene.
 Hartigan, who forgot his own strength, was more than sorry for his realism, and thereafter handled Walthall in a more gentle manner."
 Sexy photo accompanies the article (see above).

 Hayden, Kathlyn, "Killed By Success," Picture Show, June 8, 1929, p.
-18. This interview is the most bitter I've read.
+18. There is something about 1929 that brought on the depressing Walthall stories (and the stock market hadn't even crashed yet).
+The above article by Hall described Walthall's sad laughter and voice and his revelation that he would not be an actor if he had it all to do over.
+Topping that, this Hayden interview of the same year is the most bitter I've read.
 Walthall explains how he has "been trying to live down that picture [Birth of a Nation] ever since it was made."
 Of his famous role, he stated "It's beautiful, but I'm sick of it."
-The author explains that, after reading a review claiming he was receiving "shabby treatment" in the film industry, Walthall was bent on dropping film work and returning to theatre (a plan which never came to fruition).
+The author explains that, after reading a review claiming he was receiving "shabby treatment" in the film industry, Walthall was bent on dropping film work and returning to theatre.
 Walthall also lamented on why he did not enjoy much success in theatre: "Can you imagine what it is to rehearse a part and know that you are doing well, and then to have someone say: 'Your work is all that could be desired, and we would keep you in this-- if you were only an inch or two taller!'"

 Boy's Cinema, May 17, 1930, pp. 19-25.
 The film "In Old California" is put in story form in this issue.
 Henry received top billing in the film, but only has one photo in this magazine (on page 23).